DBA-MdAnasMiah/Database-Administration-SQL/Auditing-compliance/Complete-Audit.md

-# SQL Server Login Capture by Audit
+# Capture Database Modification,
-We will be capturing who login to SQL server.
-This audit wont capture anything else other than Logins.
+We will be capturing the listed thing down below.
+> - Who(Login) access/logged in to the server <br>
+> - Who deleted Datbase, table, store proc <br>
+> - Who updated, deleted, inserted data in to the database table<br>

 ---

 Step 1: Run this query to generate the SQL audit.